yelinaung/hugo-blog/content/posts/what-happened-to-my-print.md

 ```
 The first line declares a pointer `p` that should hold an integer type and we are setting it to `NULL` (nowhere/no actual thing).

-In the second line, we tries to writes "5" to the memory location pointed to by `p`.
+In the second line tries to writes "5" to the memory location pointed to by `p`.
 But `p` doesn't exist.
 It's invalid memory access and causes a crash which is [segfault](https://en.wikipedia.org/wiki/Segmentation_fault)!

 Wait, how does this crash prevent the program to print out "Hello!" in terminal?
 It seems like nothing to do with our `printf` since it comes before the crash happens.